-Incident Command System (ICS) is intended for personnel assigned to an incident or event who have a minimum requirement for the understanding of ICS.
+Incident Command System (ICS 100/200) is intended for personnel assigned to an incident or event who have a minimum requirement for the understanding of ICS

-0030 OSHA 8-HR REFRESHER FEDERAL & CAL/OSHA STANDARDS 0 UNITS
+0030 OSHA 8-HR REFRESHER FEDERAL & CAL/OSHA STANDARDS

-This 8-hour HAZWOPER Refresher course is designed to maintain the 40-Hour or 24-Hour Certificate required for employees in the public or private sector, large or small businesses, who work with hazardous waste in any phase from management operations to on-site clean up.
+This 8-hour Hazardous Waste Operator and Emergency Response (HAZWOPER) Refresher course is designed to maintain the 40-Hour or 24-Hour Occupational Safety & Health Administration (OSHA) Annual Certificate required for employees in the public or private sector, large or small businesses, who work with hazardous waste in any phase from management operations to onsite clean-up.
+This course includes lectures, table top exercises, and hands-on activities.
+A certificate will be issued upon completion of the class.